Tax Smart Transition Features Disclosure

 Advisors should be aware that the following specifications apply to all mutual funds included in client portfolios.

 Mutual funds trade only once per day, after the market closes.
 A trade to buy or sell shares of a mutual fund is executed at the next available net asset value, which is calculated after the market closes and may be different from the previous day's closing net asset value.
-While ETFs retain a two-day settlement cycle (T+2), Advisors and clients should also be aware that any transactions that involve selling ETFs and buying mutual funds may take an extra business day to complete because of the mismatch in trading windows between the different types of funds.
+Advisors and clients should be aware that any transactions that involve selling ETFs and buying mutual funds may take an extra business day to complete due to the way these trades must be executed.
 Typically, deposits, withdrawals, and allocation changes for portfolios that incorporate mutual funds made in Betterment’s interface must be completed before noon Eastern time on a business day to result in trades on that same day; actions taken in the interface after noon Eastern typically will result in trades being placed on the following business day.
 These timelines are not guaranteed.
 Betterment may delay mutual fund purchase transactions to avoid violations of applicable laws or regulations, including rules pertaining to free riding.
 When withdrawing from portfolios incorporating mutual funds, the settled amount may vary from the requested amount due to price fluctuations between the withdrawal request and trade opportunity.
 Transactions are rounded to the nearest thousandth of a share, and there may be account adjustments following a cash flow into or out of a client’s account as a result of such rounding.

 Betterment does not support purchases of mutual funds with investment minimum thresholds, shareholder-type fees (such as sales loads and redemption fees), and distribution-type fees (such as 12b-1 fees) in the ordinary course of business.
 In certain cases, Betterment can hold these types of mutual funds when transferred into a Betterment account via an ACATS transfer.
 Please see our ACATS disclosures for more information.